All Episodes

 Thank you, Steve.

-For Giovanita or Steve, any questions, please?
+For Jovita or Steve, any questions, please?

-Mr. Secretary, Chase Bank sent a letter to its business clients today saying that they don't have necessary guidance from the SBA, from the Treasury Department, to be able to accept loan applications starting tomorrow.
+Mr. Secretary.
+Chase Bank sent a letter to its business clients today saying that they don't have necessary guidance from the SBA, from the Treasury Department, to be able to accept loan applications starting tomorrow.

-But at least one major bank says they're not fully empowered yet to be able to help their own.
+The need is clearly enormous, but at least one major bank says they're not fully empowered yet to be able to help their government.

 As I spoke to all the CEOs yesterday, I had a conference call with them.